Snehita-N/odin-recipes/README.md

 # odin-recipes

-In the Odine Recipes repository, I will be demonstrating cery basic HTML files.
+In the Odine Recipes repository, I will be demonstrating some basic HTML topics.